rust-stuco/lectures/week4/slides.md

 # Accessing a Hash Map with Defaults

-* Commonly, when accessing a map, we expect our key to be present:
+* A common pattern when accessing a `HashMap` is this:
-    * If the key exists, we want to access the value as expected
+    * If the key exists, we want to access the value
-    * If the key does not exist, insert it with a default value
+    * If the key does not exist, insert a default value and then access it
-* `HashMap` has a special API for defaults called `Entry`
+* `HashMap` has a special API called `Entry`

 ---